mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 Next, we're taking a look at a couple of software packages that do the heavy lifting, and are chiefly responsible for the, er, Quality Control aspects of Quality Control.
 Specifically Trimmomatic, in an integrated context within Trinity, and Trim Galore!; a wonderful piece of software built by the developers of FastQC (which is, coincidentally, half of it!).

-Then we'll jump into a quick tutorial on how to use the tools described above to prepare your raw sequence data for assembly (and some things to watch out for).
+Then we'll jump into a quick tutorial on how to use the tools described above to prepare your raw sequence data for assembly.

 We're also going to cover methods for transcriptome quality control, and how to critically examine your assembled output.

-Lastly, I wanted to touch briefly on entire concept of QC'ing your read files before building an assembly, as there has been some literature that suggests QC may be detrimental, and should either be toned down or abandoned entirely.
+Lastly, we'll touch on the concept of QC'ing your read files before building an assembly, as there has been some literature that suggests QC may be detrimental, and should either be toned down or forgone entirely.

 ## Pre and Post Quality Control Assessment